MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-cli.md

     python setup.py sdist bdist_wheel
     ```

 1. Run the following command to publish your package.
-Use the *-r <REPOSITORY>* flag to ensure your private packages are not accidentally published to PyPI.
+Use the *-r REPOSITORY_NAME* flag to ensure your private packages are not accidentally published to PyPI.

     ```
     twine upload -r HelloNodeFeed dist/*